-As a general rule, members of the AC must have basic knowledge at suitability level A, within the meaning of Attachment 1 of the service document 'Operating a pension fund' (Besturen van een pensioenfonds) published in Dutch only by the Federation of the Dutch Pension Funds (Pensioenfederatie).
-Members must also be able to produce an evaluation of one or more of the areas relevant to the fund.
-Each member must meet Level A by the time they start accruing a pension or within one year of joining the AC.
+As a general rule, members of the AC must have the basic knowledge at suitability level "A" according must be able to produce an evaluation of one or more of the areas relevant to the fund.
+Each member must meet the level of suitability level "A" at the end of their candidacy to participate in the area or areas relevant to the fund.